 By Charles M. Skinner in 1896

-None will ever know, perhaps; but many years afterward an Indian told a priest in Santa Fe that the regiment had been surrounded by Indians, as George Custer’s command was in Montana, and slain, to a man.
-Seeing that escape was hopeless, the colonel — so said the narrator–had buried the gold that he was transporting.
-Thousands of doubloons are believed to be hidden in the canon, and thousands of dollars have been spent in searching for them.
+No one will ever know, perhaps, but many years afterward, an Indian told a priest in Santa Fe that the regiment had been surrounded by Indians, as George Custer’s command was in Montana, and slain, to a man.
+Seeing that escape was hopeless, the colonel — so said the narrator — had buried the gold that he was transporting.
+Thousands of doubloons are believed to be hidden in the canyon, and thousands of dollars have been spent searching for them.

-After weeks had lapsed into months and months into years, and no word came of the missing regiment, the priests named the river El Rio de las Animas Perdidas–the River of Lost Souls.
-The echoing of the flood as it tumbled through the canyon was said to be the lamentation of the troopers.
+After weeks had lapsed into months and months into years, and no word came of the missing regiment, the priests named the river El Rio de las Animas Perdidas — the River of Lost Souls.
+The echoing of the flood as it tumbled through the canyon was said to be the troopers’ lamentation.
 French trappers softened the suggestion of the Spanish title when they renamed it Purgatoire, and — “bullwhackers” teaming across the plains twisted the French title into the unmeaning “Picketwire.”
-But, Americo-Spaniards keep alive the tradition, and the prayers of many have ascended and do ascend for the succor of those who vanished so strangely in the valley of Las Animas.
+But, Americo-Spaniards keep alive the tradition, and the prayers of many have ascended.
+They do ascend for the succor of those who vanished so strangely in the valley of Las Animas.